Dinner at Maido, Lima Peru (My Review)

 Chiclayo rice with Atico sea urchins, avocado cream and grilled baby corn.
 Chiclayo is the principal city of the Lambayeque region in northern Peru and rice is one of their main agricultural product.
 Well, if you have tasted and like sea urchins, you know there’s really not much you need to do to make it more delicious.
 But the avocado cream added a bright creaminess and the grilled baby corn added a nice great crunch.The rich sea urchin and rice was a perfect way to end the meal.
 Creamy, nutty, rich and comforting…And in time too!!
 OMG, I was just sooo full.

 Tofu cheesecake ice cream, bread sand, sweet potato, apple with wakame, camu camu, taperiba and burgundy grape tapiocas, soy milk.
 Wow…I can’t even tell you now what each part is but aren’t you just really amazed how absolutely beautiful this dessert is??
 Just like the title, it feels like you are swimming in the REEF and it is a dream because you can eat all of them!
-The sweet potato and chocolate corals, burgundy grape tapioca pearls with a light soy milk foam on top of the tofu cheesecake ice cream.
-Absolute heaven.
-This dessert was very light and had a delicate balance of different sweet flavors from the two cuisines.
-It is interesting to note that the sweet potato originates from Peru back to 8000 BC but is now so very popular in Japan and Korea.
+The sweet potato and chocolate corals, burgundy grape tapioca pearls with a light soy milk foam on top of the tofu cheesecake ice cream…ABSOLUTE HEAVEN.
+Dessert was very light and had a delicate balance of different sweet flavors from two cuisines.
+BTW, it is interesting to note that the sweet potato originates from Peru back to 8000 BC but is now so very popular in Japan and Korea.
 FYI, camu camu and taperiba are local fruits from Peru.

 I hope you enjoyed it and I thank you for joining me for an dinner at Maido in Lima Peru!